mpv-player/mpv/DOCS/man/options.rst

         (This filter is an alias for ``jinc``-windowed ``jinc``)

     ``ewa_lanczossharp``
-        A slightly sharpened version of ewa_lanczos, preconfigured to use an ideal radius and parameter.
+        A slightly sharpened version of ewa_lanczos.
 If your hardware can run it, this is probably what you should use by default.

     ``mitchell``
         Mitchell-Netravali.
 The ``B`` and ``C`` parameters can be set with